We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-The Organization Versus Arthritis highlights the importance of a comfortable and supportive mattress.
-They state that a mattress should support the spine to prevent excessive pressure on the joints and that sleeping on an unsupportive mattress can contribute to joint pain.
+The organization Versus Arthritis highlights the importance of a comfortable and supportive mattress.
+It states that a mattress should support the spine to prevent excessive pressure on the joints and that sleeping on an unsupportive mattress can contribute to joint pain.

 - Size: Individuals need to determine what mattress size will meet their needs.